More to do than just lying on the beach

 Buying Furniture for an Unfurnished Dwelling

 Bear in mind that buying all of your furniture, carpets and home electrical appliances for an unfurnished apartment in Agadir can be an expensive (and time-consuming, due to the bargaining process) project to take on.
 We spent quite a lot of money in one month to furnish a 120m2, 3 bed, 2 bathroom apartment when we started out renting "unfurnished" (with a house and 3 furnished apartments which preceded, since year 2000) - and the latter of those was in 2004, so the prices are sure to be much higher in this day and age and here in Agadir furniture costs more than in the more northerly regions of Morocco because of the haulage distance involved in getting it down here and the fact that, due to high demand, there is not a great lot of nice wooden, attractive furniture to be had at a low price - it's all quite expensive.
 As an example, a couple of years ago, I saw a large, double, solid wooden wardrobe for sale in the souk in Agadir.
-It was an ugly and unattractive thing, huge and built like a tank.
+It was an ugly and unattractive thing; huge.
 The seller wanted 7000 dirhams for it.
 I used to watch my Mother chop-up stuff like that for firewood with an axe when I was a child.
 Today, in a charity furniture shop in England, you might pay £30 to £50 for such a piece - but 7000 dirhams?
 Wow, that's around UK£525 - amazing!
 There are a few Kitea stores around, but their stuff is like a version of Ikea - you put it together yourself and it's usually made of plywood or synthetic resin panels.
 Duh from me, but some people may like it - but there again, it's still not that cheap to buy.
 Main Kitea Agadir store is here.

 Tip: In the Agadir souk - Souk Al Ahad - go through Gate 11 and walk down a couple of hundred yards.
 Down near the bottom of the street on the left hand side you will see a shop with a lot of used books outside on a table.
 This is our friend's shop - Abdelmajid - a wonderful friend, generous of spirit, reasonable prices and always happy to help.
 If you don't see what you are looking for, introduce yourself BY NAME to Abdelmajid, mention to him this Talborjt web site, or tell him our names if you know us, explain in detail what you are looking for, write down and give him your name and phone number and he will keep a lookout for you and call you if he finds it.
 Sorted.